Emurasoft/emurasoft.github.io/en/howto/file/file_open.md

 1. Click
 ![Open](../../images/fileopen.gif) on the
 toolbar.
-2. Select the file you want to open and click on theOpen button.
+2. Select the file you want to open and click on the **Open** button.

 ## Tips

-- Alternatively, from the Explorer right-click menu, SelectSend To and then select EmEditor.
+- Alternatively, from the Explorer right-click menu, Select **Send To** and then select EmEditor.
-- Alternatively, click the tray icon and selectOpen.
+- Alternatively, click the tray icon and select **Open**.
-- Recently used files can be selected from theFile menu.
+- Recently used files can be selected from the **File** menu.